-Each and every day companies approach me for help in their Digital Transformation efforts.
-No matter how small or big the companies are, there are always the same problems and misconceptions about how to approach this new topic and how to really change the company for better.
+Each and everyday companies approach me for help in their Digital Transformation efforts.
+No matter how small or big the companies are, there are always the same problems and misconceptions about how to approach this new topic and how to really change the company for the better.

-It is nice and futuristic to talk about AI, Blockchain, IoT and many more topics but real Digital Transformation is only successful when a company is transforming the business model, the services, the products and most importantly the employees and the company culture.
-All this is triggered by technology, and is enabled by technology but TECHNOLOGY IS NO SOLUTION.
-Each company has to find solutions for their customers, has to adapt for changing possibilities but it is their responsibility to find the right solution and use technologies as a tool to enable these solutions.
+It is nice and futuristic to talk about AI, Blockchain, IoT, and many more topics but real Digital Transformation is only successful when a company is transforming the business model, the services, the products, and most importantly the employees and the company culture.
+All this is triggered by technology and is enabled by technology but TECHNOLOGY IS NO SOLUTION.
+Each company has to find solutions for its customers, has to adapt to changing possibilities but it is their responsibility to find the right solution and use technologies as a tool to enable these solutions.
 So, the work and impact involved is always 95% of the time on the internal change process and only 5% of technology adoption.

 Digital Transformation is about people

-As in every company topic the human is the center of the process.
-When we look at a company, we can split it into People, Processes, IT and Strategy.
-In each and every of these 4 pillars we have humans in the role of user, leader, creator or shaper.
-So, when we speak about Digital Transformation, we especially have to look into the topic how these influencers, the humans in the process, need to adapt to the new world of technology and exponential change.
+As in every company topic, human is the center of the process.
+When we look at a company, we can split it into People, Processes, IT, and Strategy.
+In each one of these 4 pillars, we have humans in the role of user, leader, creator, or shaper.
+So, when we speak about Digital Transformation, we especially have to look into the topic of how these influencers, the humans in the process, need to adapt to the new world of technology and exponential change.

-There are several studies outlining how little digital transformation projects succeed in the companies.
-Most of them outline that 80-85% of the projects in Digital Transformation fail and often you also read that the missing culture and a wrong people management was the result of this failing.
+Several studies are outlining how little digital transformation projects succeed in companies.
+Most of the outline that 80-85% of the projects in Digital Transformation fail and often you also read that the missing culture and a wrong people management was the result of this failure.

 Technology first?
 People first?